-As of 1 July 2021, IOOF's internal audit activities are undertaken by the Group Internal Audit function, which is governed by a Charter approved by the Group Audit Committee.
+As of 1 July 2021, Insignia Financial's internal audit activities have been undertaken by the Group Internal Audit function, which is governed by a Charter approved by the Group Audit Committee.
 The role of Group Internal Audit is to provide the Board and management with independent and objective assurance on the effectiveness of the Group's governance, risk management and internal control processes.
-To maintain its necessary independence, Group Internal Audit has no direct operational responsibility or authority over any of IOOF's business or risk management activities.
+To maintain its necessary independence, Group Internal Audit has no direct operational responsibility or authority over any of Insignia Financial's business or risk management activities.

 Functional responsibility for Group Internal Audit resides with the General Manager, Group Internal Audit, whose appointment is approved by the Board.
-The General Manager, Group Internal Audit reports directly to the Group Audit Committee and to relevant subsidiary Audit Committees.
-Group Internal Audit has full and unrestricted access to all of IOOF's information systems, records, physical properties and employees in order to carry out its activities.
+The General Manager, Group Internal Audit reports directly to the Group Audit Committee and to relevant subsidiary Boards or Board Audit Committees.
+Group Internal Audit has full and unrestricted access to all of Insignia Financial's information systems, records, physical properties and employees in order to carry out its activities.
 The work of Group Internal Audit is guided by The International Professional Practices Framework provided by the Institute of Internal Auditors.
 The Group Audit Committee monitors Group Internal Audit's activities and performance, including its independence.